sugy17/village-project/APISpecs.md

 # Recomended API formatting.

-# ```/search/<phrase>```
+# ```/search```

-Public Endpoint for searching a pharse in scheme data.Pass the pharse to be searched in the url in place of <phrase>.
+Public Endpoint for searching a pharse in scheme data.Send the search phrase as a parameter named 'phrase'.
 Returns a list of objects (best matching first).
-The list will have 9 or less objects.
+The list will have 9 or less objects. for eg- /search?phrase=housing
-Note:the method of sending the <pharse> will change, this is just an initail implementation.

 ## Method: GET